mhazizk/juta-release-notes/README.md

 ## About Juta

-Juta is a mobile finance tracker app to help you track your daily spendings
+Juta is a mobile finance tracker app to help you manage your daily spendings.

 ## Features